IEEE Transactions on Aerospace and Electronic Systems,

 In testing against over 25 high-quality empirical data sets yielding

-on all malicious spoofing and jamming attacks while maintaining a
+on all malicious spoofing or jamming attacks while maintaining a

 COPYRIGHT NOTICE: All the documents on this server